What to Expect at a Vote Center

 BMDs are fully compliant with the Americans with Disabilities Act (ADA), and voters have the ability to select a translated ballot in one of the County’s four federally covered languages: Spanish, Filipino, Vietnamese and Chinese.

-Mark your selections in your Voter Information Pamphlet in advance so you can quickly mark your official ballot in the voting booth.
+Mark your selections on the sample of your ballot found inside your Voter Information Pamphlet in advance so you can quickly mark your official ballot in the voting booth.

 Upon arrival at a vote center, voters will need to fill out a check-in form.
 You can do this in advance as well.
 Print out the online form, fill it out and take it with you when you go to vote.